 - Daily fantasy sports: Online / mobile

-Online Gambling in Kansas
+Kansas Online Gambling

-The following racing betting sites are headquartered in the United States, hold licenses in other states to conduct advance deposit wagering and accept Kansas customers:
+The following horse racing betting sites are headquartered in the United States, hold licenses in other states to conduct advance deposit wagering and accept Kansas customers:

-Fantasy sports contests are legal under KS law and all the big-name fantasy operators accept customers from Kansas:
+Daily fantasy sports contests are legal under KS law and all the big-name fantasy operators accept customers from Kansas:

-Online Gambling Law
+Kansas Online Gambling Law

 Kansas law does not specifically mention online gambling, but existing law is sufficient to criminalize participating in any form of unsanctioned gambling wherever it may take place.

 K.S.A. § 21-6404 classifies gambling as “making a bet” or entering a gambling place with the intention to make a bet a Class B non-person misdemeanor punishable by up to six months in jail and/or a fine of up to $1,000.